Education reform: Teacher tenure

 Critics of teacher tenure claim that the laws protect ineffective teachers from being fired, which can be detrimental to student success.
 Tenure laws vary from state to state, but generally they set a probationary period during which the teacher proves themselves worthy of the lifelong position.
 Probationary periods range from one to three years.
 Advocates for tenure reform often consider these periods too short to make such an important decision; especially when that decision is exceptionally hard to revoke.
 Due process restriction protect tenured teachers from being wrongfully fired; however these restrictions can also prevent administrators from removing ineffective or inappropriate teachers.
 A 2008 survey conducted by the US Department of Education found that, on average, only 2.1% of teachers are dismissed each year for poor performance.

 In October 2010 Apple Inc. CEO Steve Jobs had a consequential meeting with U.S. President Barack Obama to discuss U.S. competitiveness and the nation's education system.
 During the meeting Jobs recommended pursuing policies that would make it easier for school principals to hire and fire teachers based on merit.

 In 2012 tenure for school teachers was challenged in a California lawsuit called Vergara v.
 California.
 The primary issue in the case was the impact of tenure on student outcomes and on equity in education.
-On June 10, 2014, the trial judge ruled that California's teacher tenure statute produced disparities that " shock the conscience" and violate the equal protection clause of the California Constitution.
-On July 7, 2014, U.S. Secretary of Education Arne Duncan commented on the Vergara decision during a meeting with President Barack Obama and representatives of teacher's unions.
-Duncan said that tenure for school teachers "should be earned through demonstrated effectiveness" and should not be granted too quickly.
-Specifically, he criticized the 18-month tenure period at the heart of the Vergara case as being too short to be a "meaningful bar."
+On June 10, 2014, the trial judge ruled that California's teacher tenure statute produced disparities that "shock the conscience" and violate the equal protection clause of the California Constitution.